 Looking for a drink or two?
 Head to Boozehounds, the newest dog-friendly bar on North Palm Canyon for a cocktail or grab a seat at Tommy Bahama’s Marlin Bar for the perfect seat for people-watching on Palm Canyon.
 PS Air Bar offers quality cocktails in a unique speakeasy modeled after an airplane.

 And finally, Weekend Brunch is back in Greater Palm Springs!
 Eight4Nine Restaurant and Lounge is the perfect place to wrap up the weekend.
 Explore the best Drag Brunches and experience enigmatic personalities, glorious fashion, and the most upbeat music abound at these unforgettable drag brunches.

 Explore the Outdoors

 Get connected with nature and hike some of the most beautiful trails in Southern California.
 Check out the Tahquitz Canyon Trail, which leads to a waterfall.
 Keep that phone charged for those breathtaking Instagram posts!

 Take a selfie with Marilyn Monroe at the Forever Marilyn statue located at the corner of Museum Way and Belardo Road in Palm Springs, or take a short excursion to the equally famous windmills.
 Get a one-hour photo pass for that up-close and personal photo with the mammoth turbines.

 Dance the Night Away

 Music is at the heart of Pride in Greater Palm Springs, and if you feel inspired there are plenty of karaoke bars in case you want to stop in and sing a tune or two.
 RetroRoom is located close to the downtown festivities, and with Drag Queen hosts and a laid-back atmosphere, it's a Palm Springs favorite.
 Keep it going and dance the night away at well-known nightclubs like Chill Bar and Hunters Nightclub.

-This year’s Pride features a one-of-a-kind light art installation, and the art galleries on North Palm Canyon also can’t be missed for unique galleries and gifts to take home for your envious friends.
+This year’s Pride features art galleries on North Palm Canyon and also can’t be missed for unique galleries and gifts to take home for your envious friends.
 The Trevor Wayne Pop Art Gallery and Store and his well-known representations of the Golden Girls and other icons grace the walls of many residents and businesses and is worth a visit.